Circuit-Analysis/circuit-analysis.github.io/chapter-13.md

 ### Polar/Exponential to Rectangular

 If a polar value is given as

 $$ A\angle\theta $$

 conversion to exponential form is as simple as writing

 $$ Ae^{j\theta} $$

 respecting the units of the angle $\theta$.
 Either of those two forms can be converted to the rectangular form

 $$ a+jb $$

 using trigonometry to state

 $$ a=A\cos\theta $$

 and

 $$ b=A\sin\theta $$

 again respecting the units of $\theta$.
 (Check your calculator mode!)

 ### Polar/Exponential to Rectangular

 if a rectangular value is given as

 $$ a+jb $$

 it can be converted to either the polar or exponential forms

 $$ A\angle\theta=Ae^{j\theta} $$

 using trigonometry and the Pythagorean theorem to state

 $$ A=\sqrt{a^2+b^2} $$

 and

 $$ \theta=\tan^{-1}\frac{b}{a} $$

 once more, respecting the units of $\theta$.
 (Check your calculator mode again... just to be sure!)
 You must also consider that the angle $\theta$ is measured from the real axis in the counter-clockwise direction.
 If the complex number is in the second or third quadrant you must find the supplementary angle of theta before writing the converted complex value.
-%perhaps an illustrative example of this here.
+%TODO perhaps an illustrative example of this here.

 ### Extending Operations into 2D Plane